 If you missed our Blazor webinar—well, you can watch it any time here: Getting Started with Blazor.
 But we’ve also compiled our answers to the myriad of questions we received from our viewers.
 Because Blazor’s such a new technology, people are super curious about it.
-See what our presenters Glenn and Kevin had to say about questions on topics ranging from Blazor’s setup to its relation to other technologies, and how it impacts both end-users and development teams.
+See what our presenters—software guru Glenn Burnside and software consultant Kevin Ackerman—had to say about topics ranging from Blazor’s setup to its relation to other technologies, and how it impacts both end-users and development teams.

 Glenn: I don’t know that I would call it a competitor as such.
 But I think that there’s a big market for a lot of front end application frameworks.
 So where we think that this can be really well-suited is if you have a development team that’s primarily a dotnet shop and you maybe don’t, have as many specialized roles on your team between front-end and back-end developers.
 Because this lets you bring one common language, one common runtime, to bear on both sides of the equation–server and client.
 What we’re really interested in, and again, it’s really early days right now, but what we’re really trying to evaluate is what is the total time that it takes to build features in a rich single-page application model.
 And by utilizing something like this where we can bring homogenous languages across client and server, does that actually increase the throughput and the quality of what the team’s able to build or not?
 Because we’ve definitely seen as front-end richness has grown that the cost of building those kinds of applications has risen with it.
 Even though we’re not necessarily getting more features done, but we’ve got people now, and especially in the business world, that have a much richer expectation of what a web app should be like.

 Q: Are people just getting started with Blazor comparing it to Silverlight?